Kibalchish47/modelling-laminar-flow-python/README.md

 ## 4. Code Organization ##
 The code is organized into three different files or scripts.
-- The first — “FlowPy.ipynb” — contains the code for the solution of the PDEs using the finite difference method for a general set of inputs.
+- The first — “FlowPy.py” — contains the code for the solution of the PDEs using the finite difference method for a general set of inputs.
 - The inputs are provided to this script using the “FlowPy_Input.py” script which acts as a user interface.
 - Finally, the “FlowPy_Visualizer.py” script is used to animate the dynamics of the flow after running the simulation.